gknowles/dimcli/docs/README.md

 $ a.out --help
 Usage: a.out [OPTIONS]

 Options:
-  --fruit STRING  type of fruit
+  --fruit=STRING  type of fruit (default: apple)
   -w, --worm      make it icky

   --help          Show this message and exit.